 Dr. O’Rourke works with children and adolescents in the Child Anxiety Center.
-He is also the CE Program Coordinator at EBTCS.
+He is also the Director of Training and Communication at EBTCS.

 About Dr. O’Rourke

 Dr. Daniel O’Rourke is clinical psychologist at EBTCS in the Child Anxiety Center.
 He has advanced training and specialization in the treatment of anxiety and related disorders in children and adolescents, as well as considerable prior training in the treatment of anxious youth across multiple clinical settings.

 Dr. O’Rourke completed his undergraduate degree at the University of Bath, England.
 He became interested in sports psychology, particularly in youth athlete performance enhancement, anxiety, and motivation.
 He initially decided to pursue a career in clinical psychology in order to apply clinical interventions in the sporting domain.

 Dr. O’Rourke received his Ph.D. in clinical psychology from the University of Washington where he received extensive training in Cognitive Behavior Therapy, Dialectical Behavior Therapy and Family-Based Therapies.
 Clinically, he particularly enjoyed working with adolescents and adults with anxiety and eating disorders, and with college athletes for sport psychology interventions.
 His research focused on the role of parents in youth athlete well-being, and his dissertation examined factors related to prolonged recovery following a concussion in athletes.